rick-r/marriage-figaro-norway/captions.md

 IL CONTE:
 Dunque, in giardin verrai?

   So...
-On the green stage?
+On the garden stage?

 SUSANNA: